petropusz/meetingserver/README.md

 Python, Django.

-Comments in the code are in Polish (but variable names are ofter self-explanatory).
+Comments in the code are in Polish (but the code is in English, usually self-explanatory).

 The application runs at meetingserver.herokuapp.com (Polish).